chuckstack/chuckstack.github.io/src-ls/tool-zellij.md

 - You can get up and running with Zellij in a meaningful way in minutes.
 - It does its job (workspace layout) quite well.
 - It supports as many layouts as you deem appropriate.
 - It supports viewing multiple layout simultaneously.
-Said another way using and example, you can have three connections using three different layouts on three monitors to helps users better perform their tasks.
+Said another way using an example, you can have three connections using three different layouts on three monitors to helps users better perform their tasks.
 - It supports both new users (who often rely on a mouse) as well as advanced users.
 - It makes the most of both small and large screens.
 - It has great synergy with the rest of the chuck-stack.